Central bank chief, meanwhile, says no rate hike “for a long time”. Please do note, he has not defined “long time”.

 China has already reported official GDP growth of 2.3% for last year, thus Turkey might be about to trumpet top place.

-The superior beings with a track record in releasing envy-inducing growth rates are not famous for sitting us all down for an expert recapitulation of the verifiable, reliable mechanics that underlie their tremendous figures.
-If the G-20 ran a contest for surrealism, they’d win hands down.
+Those with a track record in releasing envy-inducing growth rates are not famous for sitting us all down for an expert recapitulation of the verifiable, reliable mechanics that underlie their tremendous figures.
+If the G-20 ran a contest for imagination, they’d win hands down.

 On January 18, bne IntelliNews noted that “the Erdogan administration does indeed enjoy a positive surprise in the growth figures; perhaps we could be in for even more than 1.5%”.
 That observation came after Turkish President Recep Tayyip Erdogan said he “believes” Turkey’s official growth in 2020 surpassed the government’s 0.3% target.
 The official data forecasters subsequently hiked their GDP expansion estimates to 1-1.5%.